 MG: In two actions.
 I don’t remember the details actually.
 My cousin was particularly interested in this

 MG: Yes.
 It’s not just himself; several people took part in it.
 So, some people did survive from our town you know.
 Various papers tell the story of two girls from the village and a peasant sort of said ‘Right you are my two daughters, you are staying with us’.
 So there are various people; there were people who abused the Jews and there were people who helped them.
 An interesting instance was a man in our town, a Pole.
 Ah here I must explain.
 There were basically three major groups in the town; Jews, Poles and today you would call them Belarussians.
-But the term Belarus actually was almost invented by Stalin; he created Belarus, there was no such entity ever before historically and still isn’t in some opinion.
+But the term Belarus actually was almost invented by Stalin; he created Belarus, there was no such entity ever before historically and still isn’t in some opinions.
 The Pole married a Jewish woman.
 The Jews ignored him, the Poles ignored him and they brought up a family.
-Now I’m told (again by my cousin probably, he got the information) that when the Jewish people were gathered in the ghetto in the town, several houses, they were the only ones who dared to try and supply food, tried to get some back.
+Now I’m told (again by my cousin, probably he got the information) that when the Jewish people were gathered in the ghetto in the town, several houses, they were the only ones who dared to try and supply food, tried to get some back.
 The German guard didn’t see them and they tried to bring in food and so on.

 INT: So they were outside the ghetto?

 INT: Oh I see because